ubinix-warun/algorand-webbroker/README.md

 Challenge with [Bounty](https://gitcoin.co/issue/29380) - [Algorand Greehouse Hack #2](https://gitcoin.co/hackathon/greenhouse). <br/>
 >> We are looking to build a solution that will enable subscribing to events on the blockchain and all the subscribers will be notified in real time of the various events they subscribe to.

-No polling the indexer, Merge block event on indexer. <br/>
+No polling the indexer, Merge block event proc on indexer. <br/>
 WebBroker's support subscribe blockEvent via Websocket and Webhook.

 <img src="https://raw.githubusercontent.com/ubinix-warun/algorand-webbroker/main/docs/assets/diagram2.png" width="80%">

-* [https://github.com/ubinix-warun/algorand-indexer](https://github.com/ubinix-warun/algorand-indexer/tree/develop-pubsocket) -- extend the indexer to subscribe blockEvent.
+* [https://github.com/ubinix-warun/algorand-indexer](https://github.com/ubinix-warun/algorand-indexer/tree/develop-pubsocket) -- extend the indexer to support blockEvent notification.
 * [https://github.com/ubinix-warun/algorand-sandbox](https://github.com/ubinix-warun/algorand-sandbox/tree/develop-pubsocket) -- sandbox toolkit for quickstart node/indexer and pg.

 <br/>